 The Hay Meadow Trail ends underneath the power lines across from the Troll Falls trailhead.
 The Hay Meadow trailhead is marked by a faded green sign with an arrow and a “no horses” sign.

-The Troll Falls – Hay Meadow Loop Trail is an enjoyable alternative to the traditional out-and-back Troll Falls Trail.
+The Troll Falls – Hay Meadow Loop Trail is a beautiful alternative to the traditional out-and-back Troll Falls Trail.
 We highly recommend you enjoy the Troll Falls to Hay Meadow loop as well.

 Troll Falls Directions

-The Troll Falls parking lot is a decent size, but this is one of the most popular Kananaskis hiking trails, so it can fill up fast on weekends and holidays.
+Due to the popularity of this kid-friendly Kananaskis hike, the Troll Falls parking lot was recently enlarged and upgraded.
+It’s a very large parking lot, but this is one of the most popular Kananaskis hiking trails, so it can fill up fast on weekends and holidays.
 Arrive early and avoid peak hours if possible.

 To find the Troll Falls Trailhead simply walk under the powerlines away from the parking lot.
 The trailhead is on the left, just past the toilets.